MoXcz/dotfiles/README.md

 # My dotfiles

-(Use at your own risk!)
-This directory contains my dotfiles
+This directory contains my dotfiles (use at your own risk)

 ## Requirements